raspberrypi/documentation/configuration/config-txt/conditional.md

-## config.txt - Conditional filters
+## Conditional filters in config.txt

 When a single SD card (or card image) is only being used with one Pi and one monitor, it's easy to simply set `config.txt` as required for that specific combination and keep it that way, amending only when something changes.

 However, if one Pi is swapped between different monitors, or if the SD card (or card image) is being swapped between multiple Pis, a single set of settings may no longer be sufficient.
-Conditional filters allow you to make certain sections of the config file used only in specific cases, allowing a single `config.txt` to create different configurations when read by different hardware.
+Conditional filters allow you to that certain sections of the config file are used only in specific cases, allowing a single `config.txt` to create different configurations when read by different hardware.

 ### The `[all]` filter

-This is the most basic filter: it resets all previously set filters and allows any settings listed below it to be applied to all hardware.
+The `[all]` filter is the most basic filter: it resets all previously set filters and allows any settings listed below it to be applied to all hardware.

     [all]